 Guides have the knack of spotting many a fish that you might miss, as they have spent the time out there honing their skills and instincts.
 Even more importantly, your guide will often have the vantage point and a better view out over the waters too.
-You’ll have way more success by doing this than by trying to do everything yourself.
+You will have way more success by doing this than by trying to do everything yourself.

 If you’re looking more more awesome tips on saltwater fly fishing, check out these episodes of the Orvis podcast, where Tom Rosenbauer digs deep into fly fishing on saltwater!

 So there you have our complete guide to saltwater fishing!
 If we’ve talked you into giving it a go, you’ll have all the info you need for a successful and enjoyable fly fishing trip out on the open ocean.